William Tate (bowls)

 William Tate (1918–1977) was an Irish international lawn bowler.

 Bowls career

-He won a bronze medal in the fours at the 1970 British Commonwealth Games in Edinburgh with John Higgins, Harold Stevenson and Edward Gordon.
-Four years later he represented Northern Ireland for a second successive Commonwealth Games in 1974.
+He won a bronze medal in the fours, at the 1970 British Commonwealth Games in Edinburgh; alongside John Higgins, Harold Stevenson and Edward Gordon.
+Four years later, he represented Northern Ireland for a second successive Commonwealth Games in 1974.

-He was also part of the fours team that just missed out on a medal at the 1972 World Outdoor Bowls Championship when a combined Ireland team finished in fourth place in the fours competition.
+He was also part of the fours team that missed out on a medal at the 1972 World Outdoor Bowls Championship, when a combined Ireland team finished in fourth place in the fours competition.